HyperDbg/HyperDbg/.github/git/git-help.md

 To add a submodule :
 - git submodule add https://github.com/HyperDbg/evaluation

-Discard Changes on a special file :
+Discard changes on a special file :
 - git checkout hyperdbg/hprdbgctrl/print.cpp

+To realse (deploy) :

+ Imagine Tag is **v0.1.0** (tags should start with the 'v*', and only on the master branch).
+After that, we will use the following command.
+- git checkout master
+- git tag -a v0.1.0 -m "your descriptive comment"
+- git push origin master v0.1.0